scientific-python/blog.scientific-python.org/content/posts/matplotlib/pypalettes/index.md

 <center><h3 style="color: lightgray;">That's where PyPalettes comes in.</h3></center>

-Basically, I scraped the [Paletteer gallery](https://pmassicotte.github.io/paletteer_gallery/), which contains all palettes from Paletteer with hexadecimal colors, palette names, and package sources.
-Then, I added all **built-in colors** from `Matplotlib`.
+Paletteer has a community-maintained [gallery](https://pmassicotte.github.io/paletteer_gallery/)—a single page showcasing all its color palettes, along with their original sources and names.
+With the author’s approval, I scraped this gallery to compile the data.

+While there may have been other ways to obtain this information, using a short Python script to reproduce the dataset ensures both simplicity and reproducibility.
+To make **pypalettes** more comprehensive, I also incorporated all **built-in colors** from `Matplotlib`.

-With these, I was able to create a dataset with around **2500 different palettes**, each with a name and a list of hexadecimal colors.
+As a result, I created a dataset containing approximately **2,500 unique palettes**, each with a name, a list of hexadecimal colors, and a source.

 At this point, the hardest part was already done.
 I just had to create a simple API to make them usable in a Python environment and add some additional simple features.

 And since [Yan](https://www.yan-holtz.com/) supported the idea, he created this amazing [web app](https://python-graph-gallery.com/color-palette-finder/), making it much easier to browse available palettes.

+As a thank-you to `Paletteer`, Yan created a color finder that features only `Paletteer` palettes!
+If you use R, [check it out here](https://r-graph-gallery.com/color-palette-finder).

 <br>